 (b) a telephone number

-except where the supply of the line rental telephone service is within the Central Business District Area of Sydney, Melbourne, Brisbane, Adelaide and Perth.
+except where the connectivity between the end-user and the public switched telephone network is provided in whole or part by means of a Layer 2 bitstream service that is supplied by an NBN corporation.

 Definitions

-Where words or phrases used in this declaration are defined in the Trade Practices Act 1974 or the Telecommunications Act 1997, they have the same meaning given in the relevant Act.
+Where words or phrases used in this declaration are defined in the Competition and Consumer Act 2010 or the Telecommunications Act 1997, they have the same meaning given in the relevant Act.

 In this Appendix:

-Central Business District Area means the exchange service areas that are classified as CBD for the purposes of the ordering and provisioning procedures set out in the Telstra Ordering and Provisioning Manual as in force on the date of effect of the declaration.
+Layer 2 bitstream service has the same meaning as in the Telecommunications Act 1997.

+NBN corporation has the same meaning as in the National Broadband Network Companies Act 2011.

 public switched telephone network is a telephone network accessible by the public providing switching and transmission facilities utilising analogue and digital technologies.

 Proposed service description for the LCS